MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 :::image type="content" source="media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/b2c10-n.png" alt-text="Certificates and secrets screen with copy button selected.":::

 > [!NOTE]
-> If you leave the **Certificates & secrets** section and come back, you will not be able to see the secret value.
+> If you leave the **Certificates & secrets** section and come back, you'll not be able to see the secret value.
 In that case, you must create another secret and copy it for future use.
 > Occasionally, the generated secret value may contain characters that are problematic for inclusion in the *application.yml* file, such as backslash or backtick.
 In that case, discard that secret and generate another one.

 ### Add user flow

 1. Navigate to your tenant main page.
 In the **Policies** section of the left pane, select **User flows**, then select **New user flow**.

-2. You will now leave this tutorial, execute another tutorial, and come back to this tutorial when you're done.
+1. You'll now leave this tutorial, execute another tutorial, and come back to this tutorial when you're done.
 Here are some things to keep in mind when you go to the other tutorial.

    * Start with the step that requests you to select **New User flow**.
    * When this tutorial refers to `webapp1`, use the value you entered for **Group** instead.
-   * When you are selecting claims to return from the flows, ensure **Display Name** is selected.
-Without this claim, the app being built in this tutorial will not work.
+   * When you're selecting claims to return from the flows, ensure **Display Name** is selected.
+Without this claim, the app being built in this tutorial won't work.
-   * When you are asked to run the user flows, the redirect url you specified above is not yet active.
-You can still run the flows, but the redirection will not complete successfully.
+   * When you're asked to run the user flows, the redirect URL you specified previously isn't yet active.
+You can still run the flows, but the redirection won't complete successfully.
 This is expected.
    * When you reach "Next steps", return to this tutorial.

    Follow all the steps in [Tutorial: Create user flows in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-create-user-flows) to create user flows for "sign-up and sign in", "profile editing" and "password reset".